-This section describes the Cortex-M0 programmers model.
-In addition to the individual core register descriptions, it contains information about the processor modes and stacks.
+This section describes the Cortex-M0+ programmers model.
+In addition to the individual core register descriptions, it contains information about the processor modes, optional privilege levels for software execution, and stacks.

-2.1.1 Processor modes
+2.1.1 Processor modes and privilege levels for software execution comes out of reset.